PolarDB for MySQL supports logical backups with Data Disaster Recovery (DBS). This topic describes how to configure a logical backup using DBS.

 This parameter is displayed only if you set the Full-scale Backup Frequency parameter to Periodic Backup.

-Maximum Concurrent Threads for Full Data Backup
+Maximum Number of Parallel Threads for Full Backup

 The maximum number of concurrent threads available for a full backup.
 You can set this parameter to adjust the backup speed.
 For example, you can reduce the number of backup threads to minimize impacts on the database.